tabatkins/railroad-diagrams/README.md

 [Here's an example of how they look!](http://www.xanthir.com/etc/railroad-diagrams/example.html) And [here's an online generator for you to play with and get SVG code from!](http://www.xanthir.com/etc/railroad-diagrams/generator.html)

+The library now exists in a Python port as well!
+See the information further down.

 Details
 -------